After Brexit: Roadmap for a leap in the dark

 DAY 1 - FRIDAY, JUNE 24 - THE THREE R'S - OR MORE

 Polls close at 10 p.m.
-(5.00 p.m.
-ET).
-No mainstream exit polls are planned but overnight counts should give a result by around the time the midsummer sun comes up over Brussels.
+(2100 GMT).
+No mainstream exit polls are planned but overnight counts should give a result by around the time the midsummer sun is coming up over Brussels.

 Aside from the result itself, there are already several big imponderables.
-Cameron says he will notify the European Union "immediately" if Britain is leaving.
-But he may take some time.
+Cameron says he will notify the EU "immediately" if Britain is leaving.
+But he may take at least a few days.
 If he has lost he will be under huge pressure from his divided Conservative party to resign.
 He might also be, even if he wins.

 Money markets will be volatile.
-The Bank of England and European Central Bank have contingency plans to deal with a "Brexit shock" to sterling and the euro.
+The Bank of England and European Central Bank, with global allies, are assumed to have contingency plans to deal with a "Brexit shock" to sterling.

-Leaders of the main parties in the European Parliament plan to meet at 7 a.m.
-(0500 GMT) in Brussels followed by a broader meeting of all party chiefs with the speaker at 8 a.m.

-If it is Brexit, European Council President Donald Tusk, who will chair an EU summit next week and will have spoken to all the leaders in the days before the vote, may deliver a brief statement in the name of the Council, the EU's governing body, possibly soon after Cameron has confirmed the result.

 "The show must go on," one senior EU official said.

 There may be a fourth message.
 Call it Reprisal, perhaps, though Britons should not take it personally; warnings of woe for those leaving will aim to discourage others from following suit.
-"Don't try this at home," as a senior EU diplomat put it.
+"Don't try this at home," was how one senior EU diplomat summed up the idea.
+There may be an element of spite, too.

-If it is Brexit, Tusk may fly to key capitals, such as Rome, Berlin and Paris, EU sources say, though it is not confirmed.
+Some Europeans, sotto voce, may also feel Relief.
+Some in France fret at British blocking of federalist ideas and fear a British vote to remain could unleash a new push for a free-market EU.

 DAY 3 - SUNDAY, JUNE 26 - RALLYING ROUND THE EU FLAG

-After a Brexit vote, Commission President Juncker will chair an emergency meeting of the executive's "college" of 28 commissioners, including Britain's Jonathan Hill, officials say.
-The Commission will be responsible for negotiating the divorce.
+After a Brexit vote, EU Commission President Jean-Claude Juncker will chair an emergency meeting of the executive's "college" of 28 commissioners, including Britain's Jonathan Hill, officials say.
+The Commission will be responsible for negotiating the divorce settlement between London and Brussels.

-EU officials insist there is no "Plan B" for Brexit.
-But, recalling the same denials during last summer's near departure of debt-laden Greece, one speaks of a "Room B", where a fire-fighting team of EU lawyers and experts will be ready.
+EU officials insist there is no "Plan B" in place for Brexit.
+But, recalling the same denials during last summer's narrowly avoided Grexit during the Greek debt crisis, one speaks of a "Room B", where a fire-fighting team of EU lawyers and experts will be ready.
 "The idea is to have everything ready for Monday," the EU official said.

-Member states' ambassadors and leaders' "sherpa" advisers are expected to meet in Brussels in the event of a Brexit vote.

-DAY 4 - MONDAY, JUNE 27 - KEEP CALM AND CARRY ON

 The start of a new week on global financial markets will see investors and voters demanding answers on where Britain and the EU are heading.
 Expect both to offer assurances of orderly talks, while nothing changes immediately, for firms or citizens.